Root (linguistics): Examples

-The root of a word is a unit of meaning (morpheme) and, as such, it is an abstraction, though it can usually be represented alphabetically as a word.
-For example, it can be said that the root of the English verb form running is run, or the root of the Spanish superlative adjective amplísimo is ampli-, since those words are derived from the root forms by simple suffixes that do not alter the roots in any way.
-In particular, English has very little inflection and a tendency to have words that are identical to their roots.
-But more complicated inflection, as well as other processes, can obscure the root; for example, the root of mice is mouse (still a valid word), and the root of interrupt is, arguably, rupt, which is not a word in English and only appears in derivational forms (such as disrupt, corrupt, rupture, etc.).
-The root rupt can be written as if it were a word, but it is not.
+English verb form running contains the root run.
+The Spanish superlative adjective amplísimo contains the root ampli-.
+In the former case, the root can occur on its own freely.
+In the latter, modification via affixation is required to be used as a free form.
+English has minimal use of morphological strategies such as affixation and features a tendency to have words that are identical to their roots.
+However, such forms as in Spanish exist in English such as interrupt, which may arguably contain the root -rupt, which only appears in other related prefixed forms (such as disrupt, corrupt, rupture, etc.).
+The form -rupt cannot occur on its own.

-This distinction between the word as a unit of speech and the root as a unit of meaning is even more important in the case of languages where roots have many different forms when used in actual words, as is the case in Semitic languages.
-In these, roots (semitic roots) are formed by consonants alone, and speakers elaborate different words (belonging potentially to different parts of speech) from the root by inserting different vowels.
-For example, in Hebrew, the root ג-ד-ל g-d-l represents the idea of largeness, and from it we have gadol and gdola (masculine and feminine forms of the adjective "big"), gadal "he grew", higdil "he magnified" and magdelet "magnifier", along with many other words such as godel "size" and migdal "tower".
+Examples of consonantal roots, which are related but distinct to the concept developed here, are formed prototypically by three (as few as two and as many as five) consonants.
+Speakers may derive and develop new words (morphosyntactically distinct, i.e. with different parts of speech) by using non-concatenative morphological strategies: inserting different vowels.
+Unlike 'root' here, these cannot occur on their own without modification; as such these are never actually observed in speech and may be termed 'abstract'.
+For example, in Hebrew, the forms derived from the abstract consonantal roots, a major Hebrew phonetics concept ג-ד-ל (g-d-l) related to ideas of largeness: gadol and gdola (masculine and feminine forms of the adjective "big"), gadal "he grew", higdil "he magnified" and magdelet "magnifier", along with many other words such as godel "size" and migdal "tower".

 Roots and reconstructed roots can become the tools of etymology.

 Secondary roots

 Secondary roots are roots with changes in them, producing a new word with a slightly different meaning.
-In English, a rough equivalent would be to see conductor as a secondary root formed from the root to conduct.
-In abjad languages, the most familiar of which are Arabic and Hebrew, in which families of secondary roots are fundamental to the language, secondary roots are created by changes in the roots' vowels, by adding or removing the long vowels a, i, u, e and o.
+In English, a rough equivalent would be to see a conductor as a secondary root formed from the root to conduct.
+In abjad languages, the most familiar are Arabic and Hebrew, in which families of secondary roots are fundamental to the language, secondary roots are created by changes in the roots' vowels, by adding or removing the long vowels a, i, u, e and o.
 (Notice that Arabic does not have the vowels e and o.)
 In addition, secondary roots can be created by prefixing (m−, t−), infixing (−t−), or suffixing (−i, and several others).
-There is no rule in these languages on how many secondary roots can be derived from a single root; some roots have few, but other roots have many, not all of which are necessarily in current use.
+There is no rule in these languages on how many secondary roots can be derived from a single root; some roots have few, but others have many, not all of which are necessarily in current use.